 The bass drum measures 20″ wide by 13 11/16″ deep.
 This model is the Professional Series B201.
 It was sold as 20″ x 14″.
 The shell is 4 or 5 plies of the same timber and looks to be Rose Alder.
 When the hoops were stripped, they turned out to be a different, lighter wood with a wider grain.
 They may be Huon Pine.
 The lugs are larger versions of the “snail” designs on the toms.
 The tees and claws are small, quite heavy and very solid.
-They look just like Premier lugs.
-The tom mount is very simple and looks a little home made (though certainly functional).
-The mystery on the bass drum is the leg mounting blocks.
+The lugs look very similar to Premier.
+The tom mount is very simple and though it looks a little home made, it functions well.
+The mystery on the bass drum for me is the leg mounting blocks.
 They are copies of the popular 1960’s Ludwig style; but look Japanese.
-I have had to repair two with stripped threads.
+I had to repair two with stripped threads.
 In the process of finding a helicoil for it; I discovered that the mounting screws are 8.5mm metric.
 I have no real evidence on this, but MIJ drums are now very popular and I have seen these exact blocks from a 60’s Pearl kit.
-However, I have had good information they were made in Brisbane.
+However, I’ve information they were made in Brisbane.

 Drouyn became well known in Australia for making a style of bass drum previously not seen locally.
 These bass drums were typically 16″ or more deep.
 These deeper drums were sometimes called “cannon” bass drums.
-Gretsch and Ludwig made deep bass drums for a time.
+Gretsch and Ludwig had made deep bass drums for a while.
 Much later, these sizes later became common in modern drums.
-But at the time, they were quite revolutionary, at least in Australia.
+But at the time, they were quite revolutionary in Australia.

 The floor tom in this kit has one feature which stands out.
 It has 9 lugs top and bottom.
-A few other companies including Sonor also did this at some stage.
-If you think about it, this makes perfect sense as far as balance goes.
+A few companies including Sonor also did this at some stage.
+This makes perfect sense as far as balance goes.
 Since a floor tom sits on three legs, they are evenly distributed between the 9 lugs.
 Of course, should you happen to lose a top or bottom rim on one of these drums – you’re in quite a bit of trouble.
 The numbers written in this drum provided me with further clues on the serial number format.
 Job lot “6542” could mean 1965, #42, as the 13″ drum has “6543” included in its numbers.
 It has top and bottom internal dampers.